Pure Native PDF Generation

 Rich Content

 12 block types: tables, images, barcodes (5 ISO formats), SVG, AcroForm fields, TOC, watermarks, hyperlinks.
 Pure PDF vector ops — no rasterization.
+Smart tables (v1.2.0): multi-page slicing with repeated headers, auto-wrap, zebra striping, captions.
+Tables guide →

 Production Ready

-AsyncGenerator streaming, Web Worker off-thread generation, PDF parser & modifier.
-1 563+ tests, 95%+ coverage, SLSA provenance.
+AsyncGenerator streaming (incl. object-boundary page-by-page, v1.2.0), Web Worker off-thread generation, PDF parser & modifier.
+1 822+ tests across 53 files, 95%+ coverage, SLSA provenance.

 Simple, Powerful API